 Now you don’t want to be shoving your brand down people’s throats, but you’ll want to lift the veil on what actually goes on behind the scenes every now and then.

-- Focus on actual narratives and events, rather than more generalised mission statement copy.
+- Focus on actual narratives and events, rather than more generalized mission statement copy.
+That belongs on your corporate or ‘about us’ page, not your blog.

 - Don’t be salesy or cheesy.
 Please.